AUBURN HILLS, Mich. – Michael Jordan came through here. LeBron James came through here. The NBA itself came through here.

 That was particularly felt with The Palace – about 30 miles north of downtown, in the wealthier suburbs and literally one of the largest symbols of white flight in an area still feeling the effects of the 1967 riots.
 Truthfully, Detroit was probably better off without a taxpayer funded arena.
 But the entire region, in and out of the city, has an attachment to the city of Detroit.
 People, especially an older generation, here like the idea of the Pistons playing downtown.
 It feels right to them.

 The Pistons made Auburn Hills their home for 29 years anyway, and it worked, because, at their best, the Palace-era Pistons embodied the attitude of Detroit.
-The Pistons might provided Jordan with an NBA education, but when the petulant student became the teacher, they darn sure didn’t shake the Bulls’ hands.
+The Pistons might have provided Jordan with an NBA education, but when the petulant student became the teacher, they darn sure didn’t shake the Bulls’ hands.

 Respect wasn’t earned easily here.
 Jordan didn’t get it until years later – begrudgingly.
 Grant Hill, the Pistons’ own hotshot who bridged eras, was far too widely unappreciated here.
 The fans still paying attention are grumbling about Stan Van Gundy’s current group.